annajjames/CanadaPR/README.md

 - In contradiction to our hypothesis that the most number of PR applications to Canada will be from the ‘low’ HDI group, only 17.7 % of applications come from the ‘low’ HDI group.
 The top countries in the ‘low’ HDI group being Nigeria and Eriteria.
 ![hdigroups_%apps](https://user-images.githubusercontent.com/58715002/184934086-6c35bdf6-18e9-49a4-abc4-a300e629c9ff.png)
 - A high concentration of applications come from specific countries in the 'medium' and 'high' HDI groups.
 India from the ‘medium’ group, and China and Phillippines from the ‘high’ group.
-- When we consider the percentage of PR applications in proportion to the population of the country, the top 9 countries are from the Caribbean region with 41% of the total population of St Vincent and Grenadines applying for PR to Canada.
-In comparison, only 0.007% of the Indian population is applying for PR to Canada.
+- When we consider the percentage of PR applications in proportion to the population of the country, the top 9 countries are from the Caribbean region.
+- Except Guyana which is ‘medium’ hdi, the top 9 countries from the Caribbean region fall under the ‘high’ HDI category.
 ![PopulationApp%](https://user-images.githubusercontent.com/58715002/184934206-497da73e-b611-412d-8c53-96364bbc2031.png)
 ![PopulationApp%_1](https://user-images.githubusercontent.com/58715002/184934284-3bf34f57-5ddd-45a2-8911-44a74716e0ac.png)
 - At 43% Eriteria has the highest percentage of PR applications to Canada in proportion to its population.
-- Except Guyana which is ‘medium’ hdi, the top 9 countries from the Caribbean region fall under the ‘high’HDI category.
+In comparison, only
+0.007% of the Indian population is applying for PR to Canada.

 #### Gross National Income:
 ![gniGrp_%appsGraph](https://user-images.githubusercontent.com/58715002/184934154-18c893e9-ff48-4c46-b87e-230c30d11bd7.png)